jimratliff/GenoMac-user/README.md

 **Starting the configuration of a new user?**
 If you’re already familiar with GenoMac-user—perhaps you’ve already configured one or more user accounts with it—you can go directly to [Step-by-step implementation (for a particular user)](#step-by-step-implementation-for-a-particular-user)

+## Overview of configuring a user with GenoMac-user

+- It’s assumed that this Mac has already had its system-scoped settings (including app installations) performed by [GenoMac-system](https://github.com/jimratliff/GenoMac-system).
+- You’ll manually clone this repo to your home directory at `~/.genomac-user`.
+- You’ll run a script, referred to as the Hypervisor,[^two_hypervisors] which will orchestrate the entire process of configuring the user-scoped settings of this user.
+- You will sometimes be commanded/strongly encouraged to log out in order to let a set of changes be reliably incorporated.
+When you log back in, you’ll re-run the Hypervisor.
+It will have kept track of how far you had already gotten and will pick up where you left off.

+[^two_hypervisors]: GenoMac-system has its own Hypervisor, and GenoMac-user has its own Hypervisor.
+These are different scripts, but each does for its repo the same overall function: Orchestrating the implementation of the relevent configurations.

 ## Setting up a new user
 - [Establish real-time connection to communicate text back and forth](#establish-real-time-connection-to-communicate-text-back-and-forth)
 - [Cloning this repo](#cloning-this-repo)